metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_cleanup_policy_v2beta1_manifest.md

 - `key` (Map of String) Key is the context entry (using JMESPath) for conditional rule evaluation.
 - `message` (String) Message is an optional display message
 - `operator` (String) Operator is the conditional operation to perform.
-Valid operators are:Equals, NotEquals, In, AnyIn, AllIn, NotIn, AnyNotIn, AllNotIn, GreaterThanOrEquals,GreaterThan, LessThanOrEquals, LessThan, DurationGreaterThanOrEquals, DurationGreaterThan,DurationLessThanOrEquals, DurationLessThan
+Valid operators are: Equals, NotEquals, In, AnyIn, AllIn, NotIn, AnyNotIn, AllNotIn, GreaterThanOrEquals, GreaterThan, LessThanOrEquals, LessThan, DurationGreaterThanOrEquals, DurationGreaterThan, DurationLessThanOrEquals, DurationLessThan
 - `value` (Map of String) Value is the conditional value, or set of values.
-The values can be fixed setor can be variables declared using JMESPath.
+The values can be fixed set or can be variables declared using JMESPath.

 <a id="nestedatt--spec--conditions--any"></a>